EPCCed/eidf-docs/docs/services/gpuservice/training/L4_template_workflow.md

 The EIDF GPU service contains GPUs with 40Gb/80Gb of on board memory and it is expected that data sets of > 100 Gb will be loaded onto the service to utilise this hardware.

-Ensure persistent volume claims are of sufficient size to hold the input data, any expected output data and a small amount of additional empty space to facilitate IO.
+Persistent volume claims need to be of sufficient size to hold the input data, any expected output data and a small amount of additional empty space to facilitate IO.

 Read the [requesting persistent volumes with Kubernetes](L2_requesting_persistent_volumes.md) lesson to learn how to request and mount persistent volumes to pods.

-Downloading data sets of 1/2 TB or more to a persistent volume often takes several hours or days and needs to be completed asynchronously.
+It often takes several hours or days to download data sets of 1/2 TB or more to a persistent volume.

+Therefore, the data download step needs to be completed asynchronously as maintaining a contention to the server for long periods of time can be unreliable.

 ### Asynchronous data downloading with a lightweight job

 1. Check a PVC has been created.

     ``` bash
-    kubectl get pvc template-workflow-pvc
+    kubectl -n <project-gpu-namespace> get pvc template-workflow-pvc
     ```

 1. Write a job yaml with PV mounted and a command to download the data.
 Change the curl URL to your data set of interest.